golubitsky/blog/_drafts/2020-06-02-Sensemaking.md

 ---
-tags: programming design bill-evans music
+tags: programming design bill-evans music patterns
 ---

 > A program is a frozen representation of an idea, a snapshot of a structure that once existed in a programmer's imagination.